jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 Never look away from your target.

 If you ever turn your head away from what you’re aiming to hit, you have no idea if it’s moved at the last second.
-You might be able to get away with this bad habit on the heavy bag.
+You might be able to get away with this bad habit on the heavy bag, but a real human is dynamic, reacting, and is trying to avoid your punches.

 ### 23) How to spar

 ![When you should spar?](/assets/images/drafts/should-you-spar.jpg "This handy chart for when you should spar"){: width="500" height="508"}

 Unless you’re getting ready for a professional fight, sparring is school.

 It’s not a place for you to try and kill your opponent.
 It’s where you practice your craft in a live environment.

 Speed bags and heavybags don’t hit back and shadowboxing is against an opponent that only exists in your imagination, but sparring is where you pull it all together.
 No one gets anything for winning sparring.